BZIvanov/Learning-SQL-and-Git/SQL/installSQL.md

 ## run the installator

+Note: White installing if you don't see _Product configuration_ option in the wizard on the left side menu go back to the website and click _Looking for previous GA versions_ and select some previous version and download that installing file.
+If you don't do this you will not see setting password and other options.
+Run again the installer, without uninstalling if you installed with the other installer.

-1. Proceed with _Developer default_ option
+1. Proceed with _Full_ option
-2. If you are asked for python connector just click _Next_
+2. If you are asked for python or other connector just click _Next_ and agree with _Yes_
-3. Install the dependencies on the next page
+3. Execute and install the dependencies on the next page

 ## using workbench

-If you were not asked to setup password during installation read this [article]('https://phoenixnap.com/kb/how-to-reset-mysql-root-password-windows-linux').

 1. Click the plus sign to setup a connection